Updated: Jul 26

 NQ – This is an acronym for Not Quoted.
-This rating is generally assigned to a company if D&B® cannot verify a business is in active operations.
-When D&B® has repeatedly attempted to validate a company and cannot, they remove any and all information from the report and place an NQ rating to restrict any lender or creditor from having to pay to view a report that will provide absolutely no beneficial information to help determine creditworthiness.
+This rating is generally assigned to a company if D&B cannot verify a business is in active operations.
+When D&B has repeatedly attempted to validate a company and cannot, they remove any and all information from the report and place an NQ rating to restrict any lender or creditor from having to pay to view a report that will provide absolutely no beneficial information to help determine creditworthiness.

-DS – This is an acronym for Duns Support®, which basically means that D&B® can acknowledge that a company exists, but they do not have enough of the required information to be able to generate scores and a full rating.
-This is the most common rating we see when a company does not know a D&B®report was created for their company or have taken none of the necessary steps to fill their credit file with worthwhile data.
-Generally speaking, no credit will be established for a company with a DS rating.
+DS – This is an acronym for "Duns Support".
+Basically, this means that D&B has created a profile for a company, but they don't have enough of the required information to be able to generate scores and a full rating.
+This is the most common rating we see when a company finds out they have a DUNS number even though they, themselves, never took any of the necessary steps to complete the picture.

-5A to HH – If a company provides financial statements to be placed into the public profile, D&B® will rate the business on its financial strength, gauged upon a composite of the Profit and Loss report and Balance Sheet.
+5A to HH – If a company provides financial statements to be placed into the public profile, D&B will rate the business on its financial strength, gauged from your Profit and Loss and Balance Sheet, and then coupled with your overall composite credit appraisal.
 The ratings will range from a 5A for $50 million or more, all the way down to an HH for $5000 or less.
-The letter classification will be followed by one of the following: 1 for low risk, 2 for minimal risk, 3 for moderate risk, or 4 for increased risk.
-While companies are not required to provide their financial statement into the public record unless they are a publicly traded company, many choose to do so because, in most cases, this disclosure will better represent the financial strength of their business.
+The letter classification will be followed by the composite credit appraisal: 1 for low risk, 2 for minimal risk, 3 for moderate risk, or 4 for increased risk.
+While companies are not required to provide their financial statement into the public record unless they are publicly traded, many choose to do so because it can show a better representation of the financial strength of their business.